Univ-Wyo-Education/S20-2150/McRun/issues.md

 1. xyzzy5044_001: - Seems like JumpI is wrong.

+1. The "run" loop - with background runner and delay ( 100ms for each tick? )  Settable in Config.

+1. Comments on all the functions.
+Move testing out to ./js/mm_test_code.js
+1. Setup screen
+	- Take the tests and put a check-mark and a button for each one.
+(Check mark turns on single step)
+	- Delay for "run" in run loop.

 -- fixed --
 	1. xyzzy2000_001: really should fix this to be a .turn-off-at-startup class that is across all of `var lineOn = [` at init.
+	1. xyzzy7000_001: IN test 7000 - at end the display of values from the IR (15..12) is not shown above the green line.
+	1. xyzzy7000_002: An output line in the "output" box - should show how MUX combined the results also.
+	1. xyzzy5032_000: Add in the skip-set to single step mode to all the tests.